Navigating writing a payment reminder email can be intimidating. Here are some tips and templates to help you get paid and take work off your plate.

 For example:

 Just keep in mind that you need to establish late payment terms at the start of your working relationship—ideally in an online contract.
-Otherwise, you can’t legally hold your clients to these policies.
+Otherwise, you can’t pursue any legal action in regard to these policies.

 10. Take advantage of automated emails